YaxuanSeanZhang/yaxuanseanzhang.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate and MGIS student (Computer Science minor) at the University of Minnesota, set to graduate in May 2024.
+I am a Ph.D. candidate and MGIS student (Computer Science minor) at the University of Minnesota, will graduate in May 2024.

-I am actively seeking jobs in the fields of <b>data science</b>, <b>transportation planning</b>, and <b>geospatial intelligence</b>.
-I am passionate about leveraging cutting-edge data and technology to deliver innovative solutions and data-driven decision-making.
+I am actively seeking jobs in the fields of <b>data science</b>, <b>transportation</b>, and <b>geospatial intelligence</b>.
+As a self-driven person with over 5 years of quantitative experience and multi-disciplinary collaborations, I am passionate about applying analytics techniques to deliver data-driven decision-making solutions.

-<b>Specialties</b>: GIS, Urban Mobility, Statistical Modeling, Machine Learning, Analytics, R, Python, SQL
+<b>Specialties</b>: Traffic Analysis & Planning, GIS, Statistical Modeling, Machine Learning, Analytics, R, Python, SQL

 {style="text-align: justify;"}